 Lights are an excellent option for adding warmth to any indoor or outdoor space.
 Grab yourself some string lights with warm white bulbs to provide a warming glow around your decking area.

-Add a hot tub
+Add a Hot Tub

 If you have some extra cash to splash, adding a hot tub to your decking could be a great way to keep warm on your decking all year round and through the winter months.

-Taking a dip in a thermally regulated hot tub can add a little luxury to your outdoor space and keep you warm while taking a plunge.
+Dipping in a thermally regulated hot tub can add a little luxury to your outdoor space and keep you warm while taking a plunge.

 Be careful not to splash too much, as your decking can become slippery when wet.

-Add a roof / cover
+Add a Roof/Cover

 To add extra warmth and protect your decking from the elements, adding a cover or roof to your decking area can be a great way to make your decking useable even when it’s raining outside.